Oscillation of Mode 0,1 (Ideal Circular Membrane)

 5) mechanical loss in the frame and external parts

 The lip of the timpano bowl, also known as the bearing edge, dictates the boundary conditions for the vibrating membrane.
 For timpani, this is a fixed or rigid boundary condition.
-This means that energy from the part of the membrane that creates the perceived pitch does not continue past this point.
+This means that energy from the part of the membrane that creates the perceived pitch does not freely propagate past this point; it is strongly constrained at the boundary.
 This boundary condition also defines the first nodal point (a point of minimal vibration) of the membrane, and it is the only point of physical contact between the head and the bowl.
 It is at this point where the vibrating portion of the head has the least amount of physical motion.
 A bowl with a wider, more rounded lip will have much more of the vibrating head in contact with the bowl for a longer period of time.
 This contact produces a stronger coupling with the bowl, potentially increasing the transmission of energy to the bowl and external parts and decreasing the amount of energy that can be used by the head to produce sound.
 A sharper lip, or stronger point on which the head can rest, will cause less coupling adding the potential for less damping because more energy can be used by the vibrating head.
 The strong pointed lip enforces the required boundary conditions for an ideal circular vibrating membrane, where the rounded lip does not hold to them as rigidly (see Fleisher & Fastl).

 JAES Volume 61 Issue 10 pp. 737-748; October 2013